 Photography is a personal voyage, driven more by internal currents than external demands.
 It’s a form of visual analysis and art making.
 It’s driven by one pair of eye and what seems to make sense to the mind.
 It’s futile to seek mass approval and acceptance and it would diminish the artistic integrity of it.

 Light and tones are the two most aesthetically important threads, which provide the rich texture to the visual fabric.
-At dusk and dawn, sky acts like a huge warm soft light from the direction of the sun and sky brilliantly fills shadows of built elements with varying dynamism.
+At dusk and dawn, sky acts like a huge warm soft light from the direction of the sun and sky brilliantly fill shadows of built elements with varying dynamism.
 Buildings, squares, trees, meadows, hills, mountain; everything unfolds itself in the rich strokes light and lack of it.
 Early mornings are especially magical, when corners and sidewalks are empty and when buildings are gradually waking up with the new light before the performance of the day begins.
 At night & dawn, streets are owned by the environment and light, when a street bench is empty and only lit by a street lamp and trees are gracefully dancing in the dark breeze.
-This is the time, when we relinquish the throne and let the city be alone.
+This is the time when we relinquish the throne and let the city be alone.

 Moments spent in such dark solitudes are very memorable & peaceful.
 Every deep breath is constant reassurance of the conscious drift … more lucid than adrift.